-Data was collected using a questionnaire adapted from Junger da Silva et al. (2020a) that identified accountants' IT responsibilities and competencies indicators (UNCTAD, 2011).
-In addition, a questionnaire for IT sustainability practice was adopted from (Junger da Silva et al., 2020b).
-It summarizes 11 indicators for IT sustainability practice from previous studies based on three categories, namely green data center, green cloud computing, and environmental management information system (EMIS).
-The questionnaires were reformulated to students' context for understandability.
-All variables identification is detailed in Table 1.
+Data was collected using a questionnaire adopted from Junger da Silva et al. (2020a) that identified indicators for accountants' IT responsibilities and IT competencies from ISAR (2011).
+Questionnaire for IT sustainability practice was adopted from (Junger da Silva et al., 2020b) that summarizes 11 indicators for IT sustainability practice from previous studies based 3 categories, namely green data center, green cloud computing, and environmental management information system (EMIS).
+All variables identification is detailed in table 1.

 The perception of the students was measured using a Likert scale of 1-5.
 Questionnaires were distributed to active students majoring in accounting using purposive sampling.
-Accounting students were chosen as unit analysis because they will hold an important role as professional accountants in society.
-Hence accounting education providers should equip students with sufficient and relevant IT competencies.
 Respondents ages range from 18 to 22 years old from public and private universities in Indonesia.
-The number of answers studied was 387 respondents from university students in Indonesia.
+The number of answers studied was 387 respondents from university students in Surabaya, Semarang, Jakarta, Makassar, and Bali.
 The selection of the universities is both from private and public universities that have an accounting study program.